 Son of a Witch for the Nintendo Switch

 “Aw, what a cute game!” was my immediate thought as I saw Son of a Witch from Bigosaur.
 The cute graphics of this rogue-like action game spoke out to me, so I had to try it.
-Originally released on Steam back in May 16th 2018, this Action rogue-like keeps you busy all by yourself or with three other players on your Nintendo Switch.
+Originally released on Steam back on May 16th 2018, this Action rogue-like keeps you busy all by yourself or with three other players on your Nintendo Switch.
 Was I able to beat the hell out of my enemies?

 Your mother, a witch, once was happily living in a forest together with other nice archers, mages, knights and other folks.
 She had you and your brother by her side until she was taken away by the king’s mighty knights.
-Nobody is really sure why… And besides her being held hostage, some other evil-doers unsettled the goblins that once lived far away on the other site of the forest.
+Nobody is really sure why… And besides her being held hostage, some other evil-doers unsettled the goblins that once lived far away on the other side of the forest.
 If that isn’t enough to go on a rescue mission, I don’t know what is!

 Son of a Witch has a lot to offer to the player.
 You got five modes: Regular Game, Casual/Party Mode, Barbarian Challenges, Hard Mode and Player vs Player.
 All except Hard and the Barbarian Challenges Mode are available from the beginning.
 Once you beat the final boss of the main game with all seven unlockable heroes, you can try to amp it up a notch in these modes.